brooksandrew/simpleblog/_drafts/2014-09-25-when-google-fails.md

 For code specific queries, the Stack Overflow community seems to favor [SymbolHound](http://symbolhound.com/).
 For the few queries I tested with special characters, it returned some honest results with my exact string of special characters, but only a few (sometimes 2, sometimes 0).

-http://stackoverflow.com/questions/4685615/search-engine-for-special-characters
+Slightly unrelated direction... but when you find a special character that you can't identify in a paper, or want to copy that special character somewhere, you can search for it on [amp-what.com](http://www.amp-what.com/unicode/search/ http://stackoverflow.com/questions/4685615/search-engine-for-special-characters

 http://blekko.com/link